-Separating them one by one will help you practice bending your wrist and putting your fingers together.
+Separating them one by one requires bending your wrist as you grip small items with your fingers.

 17. Wringing out a wet towel

-Wringing out a towel actually requires a lot of strength.
+Wringing out a towel requires a lot of strength.

-If this is too difficult, try squeezing a wet sponge dry with one hand.
+If this is too difficult, try squeezing a wet sponge with one hand.